About the founder: Becky Lyne

 We serve organic veg sticks, only use free-range eggs in our healthy baking and encourage all the children to recycle their rubbish.
 We also use a lot of recycled resources in our craft activites.

-Healthy DIY Café at the Sports Field:
+Vegan Café at the Sports Field:

 I have started to run an annual lottery that awards credit for our sessions as prizes.
 All profits are offered as a hardship fund for those that are restricted financially from attending our sessions and donated to our aforementioned twinned Kenyan schools for sports related projects.
 We most recently funded the landscaping and re-seeding of a school sports field.